What's New at tinfoil.com

 Cylinder of the MonthDance on Friday Night, played by the Peerless Orchestra (1900).

 The 2nd Page – Created.
-Plenty of new features and extensions to tinfoil.com — enjoy!
+Plenty of new features and extensions to Tinfoil.com — enjoy!

 Tinfoil Resource Center – Updated.
 Added to the list of sources for antique phonograph accessories and repair shops.